robertorosero/pyhtonmig/Doc/library/importlib.rst

 :func:`__import__` function) in Python source code.
 This provides an implementaiton of :keyword:`import` which is portable to any Python interpreter.
-This also provides a reference implementation which is easier to read than one in a programming language other than Python.
+This also provides a reference implementation which is easier to comprehend than one in a programming language other than Python.

-Two, the components to implement :keyword:`import` can be exposed in this package, making it easier for users to create their own custom objects (known generically as importers) to participate in the import process.
+Two, the components to implement :keyword:`import` can be exposed in this package, making it easier for users to create their own custom objects (known generically as an :term:`importer`) to participate in the import process.
 Details on providing custom importers can be found in :pep:`302`.

 .. seealso::